xmtp/xmtp-dot-org/docs/client-sdk/javascript/tutorials/filter-and-label-conversations-by-id-and-metadata.md

 ## Display labels to differentiate multiple conversations between a pair of addresses

 With XMTP, a pair of blockchain account addresses can have multiple ongoing conversations.
+In addition, with XMTP, an app can display all conversations a user has, regardless of the app they used to create it.

+Depending on how your app displays conversations for a user, a user might see multiple separate and ongoing conversations they are having with the same address, but originating in different apps.
+To help clarify this user experience, consider displaying conversation labels based on conversation IDs and metadata.

-To help illustrate this scenario, let's use `amal.eth` and `bola.eth` as example addresses.
+To illustrate this scenario, let's take a look at a couple of conversations between `amal.eth` and `bola.eth`.

 `amal.eth` and `bola.eth` can have an ongoing conversation in App ABC.
 Let's say that App ABC sets a `conversationId` of `abc.dev/dm` and uses it to filter conversations to display only conversations users created using App ABC.